miguelgfierro/sciblog/README.md

 When you are in localhost you have to set DEBUG = True in sciblog/settings.py.
 You can set it to False but you won't see the images the user uploaded through the admin dashboard.
 In production this is handled by apache.

-Install the project in a Ubuntu VPS server
+Set up the project in a Ubuntu VPS server
 ==================================================

 First make sure that you have installed git, apache2 and libapache2-mod-wsgi as explained before.